FizzyQuizzler/Web-Tutorial-Series/README.md

 Introduction to Web Development. this Series will take care of showing off a lot of Different Tool and Concepts in Web Development.
 To Follow Along with the Series you will need only a few simple tools...

-A web Browser...
+A web Browser...<br/>
 a Text Editor...

 <h3>Episode List.</h3>
- - Episode 1: Introduction, showing how to write a basic HTML document, how to work with comments, h1, and Paragraph Tags.
+ - Episode 1: Introduction, showing how to write a basic HTML document, how to work with comments, h1, and Paragraph Tags.<br/>
     - Link: ### Waiting for Upload ###